lxsang/STRos/README.md

 }
 ```
 ## ROS node configuration by using INI file
 The node parameters can be easily reconfigure using a config file in INI format.
-The following parameters are supported :
+The following parameters are supported:
 - The Master's URI
 - The Master's port
 - The node name

 For example
 ```
 [MASTER]